 What "Multi-Page Invoice Support" Has to Mean to Be Real

-Pull the previous sections together as a checklist a reader can apply to any vendor's product page or trial.
-To merge multi-page invoice into one record credibly, a tool has to demonstrate five behaviours, not one:
+Use the checklist below to test any vendor's product page or trial.
+To merge a multi-page invoice into one record, a tool has to demonstrate five behaviours, not one:

 Most vendor pages claim "multi-page support" without specifying which of those behaviours they include.
 A reader who has worked through the failure modes can now look at any such claim and ask the obvious follow-up: which of the five does the vendor actually demonstrate, and which are they silent on?
 Silence on cross-page header reassembly, on continuation tables, or on per-page provenance is not a neutral signal — it usually means the vendor handles the easy half (recognising that a PDF has more than one page) and leaves the hard half (treating those pages as one logical invoice) to the user to clean up afterward.

-The operational envelope is wide enough for most real-world cases.
-Single PDFs of up to 5,000 pages and batches of up to 6,000 files cover ordinary multi-page invoices, long itemised invoices with hundreds of line-item pages, and bulk AP runs at month-end.
-Readers whose actual question is bulk processing across many separate invoice PDFs rather than per-invoice integrity within one document will find more relevant guidance in the broader sibling article on scanning long and batched PDF invoices in bulk.
+Readers whose actual question is bulk processing across many separate invoice PDFs rather than per-invoice integrity within one document will find more relevant guidance in scanning long and batched PDF invoices in bulk.

-The job for any tool a finance team is evaluating, named in plain terms, is to keep one invoice as one record across pages — header captured once, line items concatenated, totals reconciled, unrelated material kept out, and source pages still referenceable when somebody comes asking three months later.
+The job for any tool a finance team is evaluating is to keep one invoice as one record across pages: header captured once, line items concatenated, totals reconciled, unrelated material kept out, and source pages still referenceable months later.
 A vendor that can speak concretely to all five is a credible candidate.
-A vendor that can speak to none of them, or that lets the reader infer "multi-page support" without naming what they actually do, is the failure mode dressed up as a product page.
+A vendor that lets the reader infer "multi-page support" without naming what they actually do is the failure mode dressed up as a product page.

 Extract invoice data to Excel with natural language prompts